Classifying complements for Hopf algebras and Lie algebras: Classifying complements for Hopf algebras

 We write down explicitly what a rigid extension of Hopf algebras $E/A$ means: $[E : A]^f = 1$ if and only if any two $A$-complements $H$ and $H'$ of $E$ are isomorphic as Hopf algebras.
 Equivalently, this can be restated as follows: if $ E \cong A\bowtie H \cong A \bowtie' H'$ (isomorphism of Hopf algebras and left $A$-modules), then $H \cong H'$.
 This is a Krull-Schmidt-Azumaya type theorem for bicrossed products of Hopf algebras.

 \begin{examples} \exlabel{formegrupuri} 1.
-In most of the cases, for a given extension of Hopf algebras $A \subseteq E$ the factorization index $[E : A]^f$ is equal to $0$ (i.e. there exists no $A$-complement of $E$) or $1$.
+In most cases, for a given extension of Hopf algebras $A \subseteq E$ the factorization index $[E : A]^f$ is equal to $0$ (i.e. there exists no $A$-complements of $E$) or $1$.
 For instance, above we have shown in fact that $[k[A_6] : A]^f = 0$, for any proper Hopf subalgebra $A$ of the group Hopf algebra $k[A_6]$.

-2. A general example of a rigid extension of Hopf algebra will be given in \coref{proddih}: if $A \# H$ is an arbitrary semidirect product of two Hopf algebras, then the extension $A \subset A\# H$ is rigid.
-A detailed example is presented in \coref{findabm1}.
+2. Let $E := A \# H$ be a semidirect product of two Hopf algebras in the sense of \exref{exempleban}.
+Then the extension $A \subset A\# H$ is rigid.
+Indeed, since $A$ is a normal Hopf subalgebra of $E$, we obtain that any $A$-complement of $E$ is isomorphic to $E/A^{+} E$.

 3. Examples of extensions $E/A$ for which $[E : A]^f \geq 2$ are quite rare, which makes them tempting to identify.
-For instance, the extension $k[S_{3}] \subseteq k[S_{4}]$ has factorization index $2$ as we pointed out in the introduction.
+For instance, the extension $k[S_{3}] \subseteq k[S_{4}]$ has factorization index $2$.
 We shall provide an elaborated way of constructing examples of Hopf algebra extensions $E/A$ of a given factorization index in \thref{deform100}. \end{examples}